 Preserved in time directly beneath City Hall, this retired 1904 subway station is a remarkable remnant from the transit system’s past.
 Unmatched by the purely functional, not-so-pretty stations of today, its chandeliers, skylights and Guastavino tile vaulted ceilings speak of a time when style and aesthetics were considered alongside utility.
 Unfortunately, as the New York Subway system grew, commuters opted in favor of efficiency and the stop was closed in 1940.

 Eccentricity is ingrained in Coney Island culture, which is partly due to its deep-rooted history of sideshow entertainment.
-At Sideshows by the Seashore theater, visitors can witness burlesque and magic shows and a traditional 10-in-1 continuous circus sideshow where you can see sword swallowers, fire eaters, contortionists and other unique acts, all produced in signature Coney Island style.
+At Sideshows by the Seashore theater, visitors can witness burlesque and magic shows and a traditional ten-in-one continuous circus sideshow where you can see sword swallowers, fire eaters, contortionists and other unique acts, all produced in signature Coney Island style.

 Although now a family-friendly residential area and home to a Cornell Tech campus, Roosevelt Island’s past looked much different.
 Once called Blackwell Island and later on “Welfare Island” (1921-1973), hospitals, asylums and prisons filled the landscape of the small plot in the middle of the East River from the early 1800s through the 20th century.

 The island is only 2 miles long, but boasts six designated landmarks, several of which allude to its unusual history.
-The Octagon Tower, for example – now a fancy living complex – was once the central hall of New York’s first municipal asylum.
+The Octagon Tower, for example (now a fancy living complex), was once the central hall of New York’s first municipal asylum.
 But Roosevelt Island’s abandoned Smallpox Hospital is perhaps one of the eeriest things to see in New York.
 Known as “Renwick Ruin,” the hospital took turns as a city hospital and nursing school before it was closed in 1950.
 It is the only landmark ruin in the state.

 Getting to Roosevelt Island is an adventure in itself.
 The Roosevelt Island Tramway takes passengers on a five-minute ride across the river from a station at 59th street and Second Avenue.
 It is the first of only two commuter aerial trams in North America.

-Weird museums in NYC
+Weird Museums in NYC

 Housed in a former freight elevator in Tribeca, the tiny Mmuseumm describes itself as “a modern natural history museum dedicated to the curation and exhibition of contemporary artifacts that illustrate and humanize the complexities of the modern world.”
 In other words, it showcases everyday objects in a way that is designed to make you think.
 Previous exhibits have included “Objects Removed From People’s Bodies” and “The Cornflake Taxonomy.”